 1987: A new Bryan City Hall is constructed at the corner of Texas Avenue and 29th Street.
 This building continues to serve as the administrative offices of the city.

 1980s: The National Register movement

-Opening salvo to save Bryan’s history: The Eugene Edge House on E. 30th Street, above, and the First National Bank and Carnegie Library buildings, were three of the locations that were listed on the National Register of Historic Places as of 1987.
-In 1983, the Eastside Historic District was created to help save the historic character of many of Bryan’s old homes.
+Opening salvo to save Bryan’s history: The Eugene Edge House on E. 30th Street, above, and the First National Bank and Carnegie Library buildings were three of the locations that were listed on the National Register of Historic Places as of 1987.
+In 1983, the Eastside Historic District was created to help preserve the historic character of many of Bryan’s old homes.

 A downtown disaster, and the creation of an iconic music video

-While the seeds were starting to be planted for the revitalization of Downtown Bryan and Bryan’s other historic icons, it takes more than planting to make seeds grow.
-It takes hard work, plenty of water and sunshine, and some fertilizer usually doesn’t hurt either.
-Even then, sometimes it just takes a while for new plants to take root and grow to a size where they can thrive and bear fruit.
+While the seeds were starting to be planted for the revitalization of Downtown Bryan and the city’s other historic icons, it takes more than planting to make seeds grow.
+It takes hard work, plenty of water and sunshine, and some fertilizer usually doesn’t hurt, either.
+Even then, sometimes it takes a while for new plants to take root and grow to a size where they can thrive and bear fruit.

-And then there are the weeds, and the remnants of old plants, and the blight that can bring and entire garden to ruin.
+And then there are the weeds, and the remnants of old plants, and the blight that can bring an entire garden to ruin.
 By the mid-to-late 1980s, that’s what was happening in Downtown Bryan.
-Little-by-little, blight was taking over and making the historic buildings hollowed out shells of their former selves.
+Little by little, blight was taking over and making the historic buildings hollowed-out shells of their former selves.

 And then came the day The Palace fell.

 1988: The Texas A&M Research and Extension Center is renamed Riverside Campus and becomes the research home of numerous University and A&M System-related ventures, including the Texas A&M Engineering Training Service (TEEX), the Texas A&M Engineering Research Station (TEES) and the Texas A&M Transportation Institute.